Surviving Christmas

 Surviving Christmas is a 2004 American romantic comedy film directed by Mike Mitchell, written by Harry Elfont, Deborah Kaplan, Jennifer Ventimilia, and Joshua Sternin, based on a story by Elfont and Kaplan.
 It stars Ben Affleck, James Gandolfini, Christina Applegate, and Catherine O'Hara.

-The film was panned by critics and performed poorly at the box office, as it earned $15.1 million worldwide against a budget of $45 million.
+Surviving Christmas was released by DreamWorks Pictures on October 22, 2004.
+The film received negative reviews by critics and earned $15.1 million worldwide against a budget of $45 million.
 At the Golden Raspberry Awards, the film received nominations for Worst Picture, Worst Actor, and Worst Screenplay, but won none.